Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/decal-shader.md

 ![Decal Material properties.](Images/decal/decal-material-properties.png)<br/>*Decal Material properties and advanced options.*

-You can assign a Material that uses a Shader Graph with the Decal Material type to a GameObject directly.
-In this case Unity projects the decal on objects that the GameObject occludes (taking depth bias into account).
+You can assign a Material that uses a Decal Shader Graph to a GameObject directly.
+For example, you can [use a Quad as the Decal GameObject](renderer-feature-decal.md#decal-gameobject).

 The Decal Shader Graph has the following properties: